SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 - Major updates:
 	- Renamed *Setup-Ruad.tp2* -> *ruad.tp2* to support AL|EN's "Project Infinity".
 	- Added ruad.ini metadata file to support AL|EN's "Project Infinity".
-	- TODO
 	- Provided compatibility with 1PP and TobEx.
-	- TODO
 	- Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
 The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
 Inventory icon BAMs in the *bam* folder that meet these requirements are patched and saved back to the *override* folder.
 	- Inventory items icons: fixed wrong transparency index (pure green [0.255.0] replaces old turquoise - a pretty annoying BAMWorkshop leftover :astonished:).
 	- dialog and script files: added Chapters compatibility with EET (variable %bg2_chapter_n% used and evaluated to set continuity chapter numbers).
 	- ruad.d: remove DestroyAllEquipment() action whenever possible.
 	- Included BWP Fixpack Luca Piol's typo fix for ruad.d: replaced wrong misc6s item (Chunk of Illithium Alloy) with misc6w (Wooden Stake) to create Wooden Stake (u#blun03.itm).
 	- Provided a Ruad portrait for EE game.
-	- Updated *items.tra* files for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
-And fixed restriction flags whenever relevant.
 	- Added missing *ruad.tra* file in reload array HANDLE_CHARSETS function (v28 regression).
-	- Added German and Spanish WeiDU prompts.
-	- Renamed *titles* and *setup* .tra files to more accurate *setup* and *items* .tra files.
-	- Renamed *american* language folder to *english*.
 	- Second component (#10): removed `AT_INTERACTIVE_EXIT` command and added a require main component process, otherwise mod will crash the game if first component is not installed.
 	- Reorganized components (*DESIGNATED* number).
 	- Added `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games (replaced old `ACTION_IF NOT FILE_EXISTS "Data/25Dialog.bif"` process).
+	- Added always.tpa library.
 	- Replaced AUTHOR keyword with SUPPORT.
+	- Commented code as much as possible.
 	- Updated and renamed readme file to *ruad-readme-english.txt*.
+	- Updated *items.tra* files for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
+And fixed restriction flags whenever relevant.
+	- Added German and Spanish WeiDU prompts.
 	- Updated French and English translations.
+	- Renamed *titles* and *setup* .tra files to more accurate *setup* and *items* .tra files.
+	- Renamed *american* language folder to *english*.
 	- Removed unused files.

 - Items updates: